quran/quran.com-frontend-v2/.github/CONTRIBUTING.md

 # Contributing

 Firstly, Jazakallahu Khairan for contributing to Quran.com, may Allah reward all of us for our efforts.
-Please read this guide really well, and when contributing to this repository, feel free to discuss the change you wish to make via an issue or an email.
-Don't hesitate to join our Slack channel!
+Please read this guide really well and feel free to discuss the change you wish to make via an issue or an email.
+Don't hesitate at all to join our Slack channel!

 ## Reporting Issues